ScottVandervort/stock-app/README.md

 2. Add the Ability to Add News for a Stock.

+3. I would like the "Add News/Symbols" pages to appear as Modal Dialogs on the "Home" and "Details" pages.

+4. The user really needs the ability to delete stock symbols and news from their portfolio.

+5. Rather than display a empty chart and/or "N/A" for a stock I'd really like to present a loading indicator of sorts.

+6. The layout isn't very responsive ( yet ).
+I'd like make it look equally nice on smaller viewports.

-3. I'd like to flesh out some more unit tests.
+7. I'd like to flesh out some more unit tests.
 Ideally I should have been writting them first ( Hello?
 Test-Driven-Development ) but I didn't so now it's time to pay the piper...

-4. I would like the "Add News/Symbols" pages to appear as Modal Dialogs on the "Home" and "Details" pages.
+### 11/26/2018

+I finished fleshing out the TickerDetailsComponent so that when you view a stock you can see a whole bunch of cool information about it.
+I also added the ability to add ( TickerNewsAddComponent ) and view ( TickerNewsComponent ) news articles for a selected stock symbol.

+#### Input Sanitation
+User input begs the question of input sanitization.
+Angular automatically encodes anything rendered to HTML.
+It does not scrub input, however.
+This means that although I don't have to worry about Angular rendering say, a <script/> tag that a devious user might have hidden away in a news article that they posted - it does not prevent the <script/> from getting saved to the data store.
+Fortunately, Angular does provide the means to properly scrub input using the [DomSanitizer](https://angular.io/api/platform-browser/DomSanitizer).
+I decided to perform santitation at the service level rather than directly in the component simply to centralize it in one place.
+It looks like this

+    import { SecurityContext } from '@angular/core';
+    import { DomSanitizer } from '@angular/platform-browser';

+    ...

+    @Injectable({
+    providedIn: 'root'
+    })
+    export class LocalStorageService {

+        constructor(private sanitizer : DomSanitizer) {}

+        addNews ( symbol: string, news: string )  {
+            ...
+            symbol = this.sanitizer.sanitize(SecurityContext.HTML,symbol);
+            news = this.sanitizer.sanitize(SecurityContext.HTML,news);
+            ...
+        }

+        ...
+    }

+Next up?
+Presenting the "Add Symbol" and "Add News" views as Modal Dialogs.

 # Angular Seed